disk5464/Randomized-Space-Marine-2-Missions/README.md

 This repo will give you a randomized mission, difficutly, and a full loadout.

+You can either host your own instance in Streamlit, or just use mine at Https://bdsdsdsd

+Pic goes here

-You can either grab the Tkinker verison and run the .bat file,
+Or you can grab the Tkinker verison and run the .bat file,
 <p align="center"><img src="https://github.com/user-attachments/assets/266f8a06-06b3-49b5-9903-361f65f29f53"/> </p>

-Or you can host your own version in Streamlit!
-Pic goes here

 Want to re-roll your orders?
 I won't tell the emperor, just click the button and you'll get a whole new set of orders!
 You'll even get some fresh encouragement from the codex!